Dogs General Health

 Prevent ovarian cancer

 Why come to Hilton Vet for the sterilisation of your pet?
-You can expect skilful, accurate and precise vets to care for your pet in our purpose-built surgery theatre.
+You can expect skillful, accurate and precise vets to care for your pet in our purpose-built surgery theatre.
 Our qualified nurses provide excellent aftercare with a focus on comfort; we provide excellent pain relief during and after the surgery.

 Neutering Or Castration